 Recommended Image Sizes ↑ Back to top

 On product archives, Galleria reveals product details (price, title, ratings, add to cart button) on hover, so it’s highly recommended that you set catalog images to render in portrait orientation.
-Single / Thumbnail images can be set to any dimension without negative affect.
+Single Product Images and Thumbnail Images can be set to any dimension without negative affect.

 Product archive and shop layout ↑ Back to top

-In addition to this Galleria includes ‘product-focus’ styling that increases the size of products on the shop page which creates a unique and engaging design.
-Note that if you’re using the Storefront WooCommerce Customizer extension that the ‘product-focus’ styling is applied to 4 and 5 column layouts only.
-The reason for this is that 3 (and below) column layouts do not work very well with this style.
+Galleria also includes ‘product-focus’ styling that increases the size of products on the shop page to create a unique and engaging design.
+If you’re using the Storefront WooCommerce Customizer, the ‘product-focus’ styling is applied to 4 and 5 column layouts only because layouts with 3 or fewer columns do not work well with this style.